HKUST-DRIVE-AI-LAB/FollowNet/README.md

 # FollowNet: A Comprehensive Benchmark for Car-Following Behavior Modeling
 Source code for the following paper:

-Chen, Xianda, et al. "FollowNet: A Comprehensive Benchmark for Car-Following Behavior Modeling." arXiv preprint arXiv:.
+Chen, Xianda, et al. "FollowNet: A Comprehensive Benchmark for Car-Following Behavior Modeling."

 ## 📝Description
 This notebook demonstrates how to achieve the car following models from traditonal models to data driven models.
 Motivation: given extracted car following events from five open datasets with the same data formate and train the car follow models.
 Author: Chen Xianda.